 Request a restriction on certain uses and disclosures of PHI: You have the right to request additional restrictions on our use or disclosure of your PHI by sending a written request to the Privacy Officer.
 We may not be required to agree to those restrictions.
 We cannot agree to restrictions on uses or disclosures that are legally required, or which are necessary to administer our business.
 We will agree to restrictions to withhold information from a health plan where you, the individual, pay out-of-pocket in full for the services ahead of time.

 Inspect and obtain a copy of PHI: In most cases, you have the right to access and copy the PHI that we maintain about you.
-To inspect or copy your PHI, you must send a written request to the Privacy Officer.
+To inspect or copy your PHI, you must send a written request to the Health Information Department.
 We may charge you a fee for the costs of copying, mailing and supplies that are necessary to fulfill your request.
 We may deny your request to inspect and copy in certain limited circumstances.

 Request an amendment of PHI: If you feel the PHI we maintain about you is incomplete or incorrect, you may request that we amend it.
 To request an amendment, you must send a written request to the Privacy Officer.
 You must include a reason that supports your request.
 In certain cases, we may deny your request for amendment, but we will inform you of our decision within 60 days.